Multi-I Tuition & Fees

 Tuition refunds are available only through specified dates for each semester.
 Check the refund schedule before canceling courses; you are held responsible for tuition and fees if you do not cancel during the 100 percent refund period.

-- Fall semester Online Learning courses follow the University of Minnesota, Twin Cities cancel/add and refund deadlines.
+- Fall full semester and first half semester Online Learning courses follow the University of Minnesota, Twin Cities cancel/add and refund deadlines.

-- Spring semester and summer term Online Learning courses follow the University of Minnesota, Morris cancel/add deadlines and refund schedules.
+- Fall second half semester, spring semester and summer term Online Learning courses follow the University of Minnesota, Morris cancel/add deadlines and refund schedules.